 The last step is to operate the convertible so that you can inspect it manually.
-Look in your owner’s manual for the instructions on how to operate the convertible top manually.
+Look in your owner’s manual for instructions on how to operate the convertible top manually.

 Almost all convertible tops can be operated manually if the automatic top operation fails.